Tyrn/wei/the-insider-en.typ

      Idari  met him  in  the large  living room.
-Bemish  didn't  ask  about Kissur's  whereabouts  - the  majordomo  had already  whispered to  him that Kissur was on a pub crawl accompanied by two barbarians and one bandit.
+Bemish  didn't  ask  about Kissur's  whereabouts---the  majordomo  had already  whispered to  him that Kissur was on a pub crawl accompanied by two barbarians and one bandit.

-     Idari wore a solemn house mistress dress - long black pants and a black blouse.
+     Idari wore a solemn house mistress dress---long black pants and a black blouse.
 The blouse's sleeves  were embroidered  with  entwined  flowers and stems.
 She  was girdled  by a  wide belt of  silver segments.
 She  walked by Bemish  carefully stepping on the  beasts and grasses weaved on the rugs and